History of Our Agency

 2nd Agency Name Change

-Three years later in 1999, the Board of Directors have decided to make another name change from VACC to DHHSC (Deaf and Hard of Hearing Service Center to reflect the population and geopgraphic areas that the agency serves well.
+Three years later in 1999, the Board of Directors decided to make another name change from VACC to DHHSC (Deaf and Hard of Hearing Service Center) to reflect the population and geopgraphic areas that the agency serves well.

 1st Augmentation From CDSS

-Later that same year, DHHSC obtained a much-needed augmentation from California Department of Social Services (CDSS) that provided more stable funding for the Central Coast Outreach.
+Later that same year, DHHSC obtained a much-needed augmentation from California Department of Social Services (CDSS), that provided more stable funding for the Central Coast Outreach office.

 4th Executive Director & Merced Outreach